AidenValley/Simply-INCO-TERMS/README.md

   ### https://simply-supplychain.herokuapp.com/

 ## Technologies
-  ### This project has utilized technology stacks such as NodeJS, Express, EJS, BootStrap, and hosted in Heroku.
+  ### This project has utilized technology stacks such as NodeJS, Express, EJS, BootStrap, PostgreSQL, Sequelize and hosted in Heroku.

 ## PseudoCode Structures
  ### ![PROJECT_INFRASTRUCTURE](https://user-images.githubusercontent.com/107300143/192682067-5edc2742-fbdd-4a9c-8a70-ff3be2ed891d.png)